 Dynamic hyperinflation in patients with COPD

 Lung volume reduction surgery in COPD

-Management of acute exacerbations of chronic obstructive pulmonary disease
+Management of exacerbations of chronic obstructive pulmonary disease

 Management of stable chronic obstructive pulmonary disease

 Management of the patient with severe COPD and cardiovascular disease

 Chronic obstructive pulmonary disease: Prognostic factors and comorbid conditions